arnavsharma2711/mailer-api/README.md

 # Mailer App API

 Mailer App API is a simple Node.js application using Express and Nodemailer to send emails.
 It provides an endpoint to send emails with a specified recipient, subject, and HTML content.
+It now includes token-based authentication to secure the `/send-email` endpoint.

 ## Prerequisites
 - Node.js installed on your machine